ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 The shared example weights does not contain any image-knowledge but the text vector of the words affected.

-> [!CAUTION]
-> I do not provide any guarantee of result regarding AI safety.
-This is all experimental.

 You will find them in the category "advanced/token surgery".

 # CLIP-Token-Injection